api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 | collateralInBasisPoints  | 1000  |
 | protocolFeeInBasisPoints | 0     |

-The collateral and the protocol fee are calculated using the price feed values at the time of the bid placement.
+The collateral and protocol fee are calculated using the price feed values at the time of the bid placement.
 However, the collateral is reserved at award time.
-This allows the bidder to place multiple bids for different dApps, even if their collateral doesn't allow them to win all.
-This allows for greater flexibility.
+This allows the bidder to place multiple bids for different dApps, even if their collateral doesn't allow them to win all of them, providing greater flexibility.

-If the auction winner pays for the bid on the OEV Network and report the fulfillment, their collateral is released and the protocol fee is deducted.
+If the auction winner pays for the bid on the OEV Network and reports the fulfillment, their collateral is released and the protocol fee is deducted.
 If the auction winner doesn't pay for the award or fails to report the fulfillment, their collateral is slashed.